-After the second disbursement run date of the Fall and Spring semesters, no further award adjustments will be made.
-Any changes in your enrollment may result in a reduction or cancellation of your financial aid award.
-If you withdraw or drop classes, full or partial repayment of your financial aid may be required.
-It is your responsibility to drop your classes if you do not attend.
+Any changes in enrollment may result in a reduction or cancellation of a student's financial aid award.
+If a student withdraws or drops classes, full or partial repayment of his/her financial aid may be required.
+It is the student's responsibility to drop classes if he/she does not attend.